The Academy of Fine Arts in Trinidad is falling apart

 Escambray

-While the Office of the Conservator cannot intervene without the approval of the Cultural and Artistic Sector, the current economic situation makes comprehensive restoration nearly impossible.
+While the Office of the Conservator cannot intervene without the approval of the Cultural and Art Sector, the current economic situation renders comprehensive restoration nearly impossible.

-The possibility of the Ministry of Tourism converting the building into a hotel has sparked debate, as it could undermine the original values of the structure.
+The possibility of the Ministry of Tourism converting the building into a hotel has sparked debate, as it could compromise the original values of the structure.

 Escambray

 Meanwhile, former students and teachers view the building with a mix of nostalgia and sadness.
-“I prefer to remember it in its glory and not in its sorrow,” confesses artist Yudit Vidal Faife.
+“I prefer to remember it from its glory and not from its pain,” confesses artist Yudit Vidal Faife.

-The structure, which once thrived as a vibrant center of training and creativity, now languishes in neglect, caught between oblivion and the lack of solutions for a space that, as it itself expresses, “is witnessing an important piece of our culture dying.”
+The structure, which was once a vibrant center of training and creativity, now languishes in neglect, caught between oblivion and a lack of solutions for a space that, as it itself expresses, “is losing an important piece of our culture.”

 Filed under: